Mike Pollock (voice actor): Early life

 Michael B. Pollock was born on March 9, 1965, the son of Herb Lawrence Pollock.
-He is Jewish and has described himself as "secular but religious aware".
-He is sometimes credited with his father's name in tribute.
 He graduated from Roslyn High School in 1983, where he was involved with their theater program, called the Royal Crown Players.
 He worked in radio in Upstate New York in the 1980s.

 Career

 When he returned to New York City in the 1990s, he was booked into some children's videos, anime and an episode of Pokémon.
 Pollock recalls it was director Eric Stuart who brought him in as a guest spot for Pokémon and he then got recommended for roles in Kirby: Right Back at Ya!, Ultimate Muscle and the FoxBox promotion announcer.
 His first major anime role was Meat in Ultimate Muscle.

 Pollock first took the role of Doctor Eggman in the English dub of Sonic X, in which he also portrayed Professor Gerald Robotnik.
 Pollock assumed the role of Eggman in the video game series beginning with the 2005 games Shadow the Hedgehog and Sonic Rush, as part of an initiative by SEGA to maintain vocal consistency between the concurrent video game/TV portrayals of the Sonic the Hedgehog franchise.

 Several anime websites, anime conventions, podcasters and interviewers have commented on Pollock's performance as Dr. Eggman in numerous video games and animated series within the Sonic franchise.
 His performance as Dr. Eggman has become identified with the character.

 On July 15, 2010, Sega announced that the Sonic the Hedgehog franchise would undergo a re-casting, with a new set of voice actors based in Los Angeles, California, assuming the roles of each character.
 Despite this, Pollock continued to voice Dr. Eggman.
 According to Pollock himself, none of the actors who auditioned fit the role well.

-Pollock reprised his role of Dr. Eggman on the TV series Sonic Boom, which premiered on November 8, 2014.
-Pollock has currently held the role for longer than any other English-speaking actor.
+Pollock also reprised his role of Dr. Eggman on the TV series Sonic Boom, which premiered on November 8, 2014.
+Overall, Pollock has held the Eggman role for longer than any other English-speaking actor.

 For Teleflora's Mother's Day campaign in 2016, Pollock narrated Vince Lombardi's "What It Takes to Be Number One" speech in a commercial video called "One Tough Mother".

 From 2020 to 2021, he reprised his role as Dr. Eggman in the unofficial YouTube audio drama series, Sonic and Tails R.

 Personal life

+Pollock is Jewish and has described himself as "secular but religious aware".
+He is sometimes credited with his father's name in tribute.
 His brother, Bill Pollock, is the director of a publishing house No Starch Press.